cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 <!-- https://github.com/rails/rails/blob/6b93fff8af32ef5e91f4ec3cfffb081d0553faf0/actionmailbox/app/models/action_mailbox/inbound_email.rb#L40C19-L40C37 -->

-This process is also handled asynchronously with ActiveJob or whatever job service you have configured.
+This process is also handled asynchronously with ActiveJob or other job service you have configured.

 Let's say you have your Rails app deployed to somewhere like Heroku or Render.

 On Heroku, you probably have 2 dynos.
 One running your app, one running your background processes.
-If you have your ActiveStorage service set to local, that will store the inbound email on your app container.
+If you have your ActiveStorage service set to `Disk`, that will store the inbound email on your app dyno.

-When the worker container attempts to process the inbound email by downloading the original attachemnt, it will look on the container it's being executed on.
+When the worker dyno attempts to process the inbound email by downloading the original attachemnt, it will look on the dyno it's being executed on.

-However, the _actual_ inbound email is stored on a different container.
+However, the _actual_ inbound email is stored on a different dyno.

-This means the InboundEmail will never be able to be processed becaue the container running that code can't find the original attachment (it's on the other server)
+This means the `InboundEmail` will never be able to be processed becaue the dyno running that code can't find the original attachment (it's on the other server)

+This means that the `InboundEmail` record will raise an exception when trying to process the email since it can't find the original attachment (it's stored in the dyno running the app)

 Setting up S3 from the get-go can eliminate a lot of these headaches.
 It also has the advantage of making it easier to grab the original email file for debugging.
-This is a great example of where the 'create email from source' in the Rails conductor comes in handy.
+This is a great example of where the 'create email from source' in the Rails Conductor comes in handy.

 Rob Zolkos has a great write up on how you can do that [here](https://world.hey.com/robzolkos/debugging-production-actionmailbox-issues-in-development-f5886579)